Blogs in the spotlight

-What was the significance of jewellery for the ancient Egyptians?
+What Was the Significance of Jewellery for the Ancient Egyptians?

-Found drawings, objects and tomb decorations have since disproved this theory.
+Discovered drawings, objects and tomb decorations have since disproved this theory.
 Even more: an image found of a jeweller’s workshop gave new insights in the importance of jewellery and its metier.
 It was discovered, for example, that craftsmen had to conform to rigorous rules to fulfil a jewel’s religious function.

-What influence did the Greeks have on our jewellery?
+What Influence Did the Greeks Have on our Jewellery?

 The origin of the word ‘diamond’, too, comes from ancient Greek culture.
 The people of Greece believed that diamonds were the tears of the gods and named this precious stone ‘adamao’, which can be translated to ‘I tame’ or ‘I undergo’.
 The word ‘adamas’ in Ancient Greek is often translated as ‘invincible’.
 An excellent choice of words, as diamonds are the hardest material known to man.